 A Handy How-To Guide for Dosing CBD Oil For Cats

 Although talk of CBD has been around the use for humans and dogs, cats are just as much a part of our family - so that brings up a big question: Can CBD help them live their best lives, too?
-There are a lot of reasons to think the answer may be yes.
+There are a lot of reasons to think the answer on hemp for cats may be yes.

 HOW DOES CBD WORK?

 All animals have an endocannabinoid system, and it plays a big role in keeping them healthy.
 The body produces endocannabinoids, substances much like the cannabinoids found in cannabis.
 These travel the bloodstream and attach to cells throughout the body to deliver messages and instructions that tell it what’s going on and how to react.
 Almost every bodily process is affected by these endocannabinoids.